 - The 10-day written notice rule does not apply to owner-occupied complexes with four units or less.
 It is assumed that tenants will be able to contact the landlord in these situation, since the owner lives in the building.
 ATCP 134.04(1)(c)

 - These laws do not apply to foreclosures!
 It's a whole different ball game.
 For more information on foreclosures, see my recent post, available here.
 Foreclosures are not the same as a sale of a property, in terms of the relationship between tenant and landlord.
-In foreclosures, new owners have more capacity to ask the tenant to leave with little notice, and to ignore a lease agreement.
+In foreclosures, new owners have more capacity to ask the tenant to leave with little notice.

 Tips for Tenants: